Public transport timetable

 A public transport timetable (also timetable and North American English schedule) is a document setting out information on public transport service times.
 Both public timetables to assist passengers with planning a trip and internal timetables to inform employees exist.
 Typically, the timetable will list the times when a service is scheduled to arrive at and depart from specified locations.
 It may show all movements at a particular location or all movements on a particular route or for a particular stop.
 Traditionally this information was provided in printed form, for example as a leaflet or poster.
 It is now also often available in a variety of electronic formats.

-In the 2000s, public transport route planners / intermodal journey planners have proliferated and offer traveller the convenience that the computer program looks at all timetables so the traveller doesn't need to.
+In the 2000s, public transport route planners / intermodal journey planners have proliferated and offer travelers the convenience that the computer program looks at all timetables so the travellers don't need to.

 A "timetable" may also refer to the same information in abstract form, not specifically published, e.g. "A new timetable has been introduced".